RelativeProgramming/postgres-retrofit/README.md

 ## Example ML Task

-As one example of a machine learning task, you can run a category imputation task on a dataset of [Google Play Store Apps](https://www.kaggle.com/lava18/google-play-store-apps).
+As one example of a machine learning task, you can run a category imputation task on a dataset of [Open Food Facts](https://www.kaggle.com/openfoodfacts/world-food-facts).

 ### Create the Database

-The script provided in [google-play-dataset-import](https://github.com/guenthermi/google-play-dataset-import) can be used to create a database containing the data from the App Store dataset.
+The script provided in [open-food-facts-dataset-import](https://github.com/guenthermi/open-food-facts-postgresql-import) can be used to create a database containing the data from the Open Food Facts dataset.
 In order to set up the database, clone the repository and follow the instruction in the README file.

 ### Configuration